-- 2. Assess all environmental conditions weather, water conditions, etc. - Complete a float plan (Section 4.10) and provide the shore contact w/ the necessary information. - 4.
-Have crew complete any necessary forms: work comp., waivers. - Give a briefing to all new crew on board including, at a minimum, emergency procedures, location of PFDs, fire extinguishers, man overboard procedures, and methods of seeking assistance.
+- 2. Assess all environmental conditions weather, water conditions, etc. - 3.
+Complete a float plan (Section 4.10) and provide the shore contact w/ the necessary information. - 4.
+Have crew complete any necessary forms: work comp., waivers. - Give a briefing to all new crew on board including, at a minimum, emergency procedures, location of PFDs, fire extinguishers, man overboard procedures, and methods of seeking assistance with a VHF radio, satellite device or other predetermined communication equipment.